-The tax laws contain secrecy provisions that prohibit any officer of the Tax Office (including employees and contractors) or of any other government agency from improperly disclosing any information you provide on your tax return.
-These provisions only allow officers to disclose your tax information in performing their duties and in certain other specified circumstances.
+The tax laws contain secrecy provisions that prohibit any officer of the Tax Office (including employees and contractors) or any other government agency from improperly accessing or disclosing any information you provide on your tax return.
+These provisions only allow officers to disclose your tax information in the performance of their duties and in certain other specified circumstances.